P066B

 Symptoms drivers notice

-Loss of long-term fuel trims and adaptive learned values after each key cycle.
+Loss of long-term fuel trims and adaptive learned values after key cycles.

 Rough idle or poor driveability until adaptive learning re-adapts.

-Transmission shift quality degradation if TCM adaptive data is affected.
+Transmission shift quality degradation if adaptive data is affected.

 Other internal module codes may accompany P066B.